martinvilche98/mo-accountants-demo-backend/README.md

 ### Getting started

 #### Configuration
-This Project is set up to use an Postgres Database.
+This Project is set up to use a Postgres Database.

 Configure connection string found in:
 `src/database/connection.ts`